-You are guaranteed a warm welcome to the Flask Holiday Park by Graham, Jo and Nick, who have owned and run the park for 30 years.
+You are guaranteed a warm welcome to the Flask Holiday Park by Graham, Nick and Leanne, who have owned and run the park for 30 years.

 All of the self-catering holiday accommodation at the Flask Holiday Park is comfortable and well equipped, and benefit from full central heating and double glazing throughout.
 Each holiday home has two bedrooms: one double (en suite) and one twin.
 The lounge is spacious and has a colour television with Freeview and satellite channels and a DVD player, so whether you like to spend your evenings testing out the local restaurants and pubs or enjoying a quiet night in front of the television, the Flask Holiday Park is the perfect place to stay.

 The large play park provides a place for the children to have fun and make friends.
 It contains safe, robust equipment and there is plenty of space for playing ball games.